- December 1, 2019: Clinical, Cognitive, Cognitive Neuroscience, and Social.

 E: English Language Proficiency Score

 An English Language Proficiency (ELP) test score is required of any applicant who has not completed three or more years of post-secondary study at a Canadian institution, or at an institution where English was the sole language of instruction.
-For information about ELP examinations and scores, as well as ELP exemptions, please see the Discover Graduate Studies English language proficiency (ELP) website.
+For information about ELP examinations and scores, as well as ELP exemptions, please see the Admission and English language proficiency requirements webpage.

 The Institution Code for the University of Waterloo is 0996.
 The Department Code (Psychology) is 08.